-How Traffic Ticket Laws in NYC Can Impact Your Ability to Drive
+How Traffic Ticket Laws in Can Impact Your Ability to Drive

-It is important to note that traffic ticket laws in NYC dictate that each time you are convicted, the penalties can become stiffer.
+It is important to note that traffic ticket laws dictate that each time you are convicted, the penalties can become stiffer.
 For example, if you have been convicted of a speeding ticket twice, you do not want to be convicted a third time or your license could be revoked.
-As a traffic ticket attorney, I work to prove the innocence of my clients so that this doesn’t happen.
+Why Fight a New Jersey Traffic Ticket?, I work to prove the innocence of my clients so that this doesn’t happen.

 If you work with an attorney, you have someone in your corner that can help you to enter a plea and fight the charges against you.
 This is done through the DMV and the Traffic Violations Bureau.
 An administrative law judge will hear the case, so you will be going in front of a judge, rather than speaking with someone at the DMV.
 This judge has the authority to suspend your license or auto registration in addition to assigning a fine.
 Having an attorney in your corner is going to significantly increase the likelihood of a positive outcome, simply because an attorney understands the legal process and how to work within the system for your advantage.